 4.3 ETS taxonomy

-Now building upon the idea of time series components, we can move to the ETS taxonomy.
-Based on the type of error, trend and seasonality, (Pegels 1969) proposed a taxonomy, which was then developed further by (Hyndman et al. 2002) and refined by (Hyndman et al. 2008).
+Building on the idea of time series components we can move to the ETS taxonomy.
+ETS stands for “Error-Trend-Seasonality” and defines how specifically the components interact with each other.
+Based on the type of error, trend and seasonality, (Pegels 1969) proposed a taxonomy, which was then developed further by (Hyndman et al. 2002) and refined by (Rob J. Hyndman et al. 2008).
 According to this taxonomy, error, trend and seasonality can be:

 - Error: either “Additive” (A), or “Multiplicative” (M);